KhartesViewer/scroll2zarr/README.md

     even better would be some kind of plurality-based algorithm, but that option is not provided).

+    A third option, `max`, selects the maximum value in the high-resolution voxels and assigns it to the lower-resolution voxel.
+Like `nearest`, this algorithm is appropriate when the voxel values represent an indicator.

+    If you have indicator data, you might want to experiment with both `nearest` and `max`.

     **Conclusion**: choose the algorithm based on the type of data you are converting.
     The `zarr_to_ome` script is not